GithubNaman259/LifelineDB--A-Blood-Bank-Management-System/README.md

 - SQL Schema and PL/SQL Procedures: Designed and implemented by ME (Naman Kumar).

-- Frontend Interface, PHP Integration & XAMPP Configuration: Developed with assistance from **ChatGPT** by OpenAI.
+- Frontend Interface, PHP Integration & XAMPP Configuration: Developed with assistance from Teammates.